History of Everton F.C.: 1984–85

-The following season was to be one of Everton's finest.
-Despite a less than convincing start, this young Everton team began to flourish.

-Everton won their eighth league title with five matches to spare.
+Everton won their 8th league title with 5 matches to spare.
 Once again though, Everton were progressing on two cup fronts.
 In Europe, Everton reached their first European final after defeating German giants Bayern Munich 3–1 at Goodison, in the European Cup Winners' Cup, after the first leg ended 0–0.
 The match is regarded as one of the most memorable in the club's history.
 The final against Rapid Vienna was also won 3–1, as Everton clinched their first-ever European trophy.

 In the FA Cup, Everton reached their second successive FA Cup Final.
 Having already won the league, and having just won the Cup Winners Cup three days earlier, Everton set their minds on a treble.
 At Wembley, in the final, a tired Everton lost 1–0 to Manchester United.
-Had they not lost, Everton would have joined Liverpool as only the second English team to win three major trophies in one season.
+Had they not lost, Everton would have joined Liverpool as only the second English team to win 3 major trophies in one season.

-The 1984–85 Cup Winners' Cup campaign was not without its controversy.
+The 1984–85 season was not without its controversy.
 The Heysel Stadium disaster, during which 39 fans of Juventus were killed and 14 fans of Liverpool were convicted of manslaughter, consequently resulted in English clubs being banned from European Competition by UEFA.

 The 1985 close season saw the acquisition of 24-year-old striker Gary Lineker from Leicester City, with Lineker's arrival sparking the controversial departure of the hugely popular Andy Gray, who returned to Aston Villa.